 The Department of Education has changed the verification process.
 As a result, depending on certain financial indicators, the category of verification you were selected for and the specific documentation required will vary.
-You will receive a letter from the EGSC Office of Financial Aid outlining your requirements.
+You will receive an electronic letter from the EGSC Student Affairs Office of Financial Aid outlining your requirements.
 Below is a breakdown of each verification category.